cmg-york/xp-i/README.md

 6. Select which explanation to adopt as the explanandum for the next round by entering the corresponding number following by a full-stop - e.g. `1.` for explaining `meetingAnnounced(matilda)` above.
 7. Enter `e.` (notice the full-stop `.` at the end) to end the interactive loop.

 ## Troubleshooting

+Note that the routines perform very limited error-checking at this point.

 Please send issues and bugs to [liaskos\@yorku.ca](mailto:liaskos\@yorku.ca?subject=Question%20about%20xp-i).